zolrath/furd-dev/src/data/blog-posts/live-cursor.md

 ..
 ```

-When rendering the cursors we can check if the cursor is the local user and ignore the `x` and `y` positions sent by the server, instead using our local `--x` and `--y` CSS variables as our coordinates to use the absolute latest mouse position.
+When rendering the cursors we can check if the cursor is the local user and ignore the `x{:css}` and `y{:css}` positions sent by the server, instead using our local `--x{:css}` and `--y{:css}` CSS variables as our coordinates to use the absolute latest mouse position.

 ```elixir
 <% is_local_user = user.socket_id == @socket.id %>